wabarr/PAPER/_people/jane-meiter.md

 headshot: assets/images/meiter.jpg
 role: undergraduate researcher
 username: jane
+alum: true

 ---

-Alum: As an undergrad, Jane was a major contributer to the 3D comparative osteology collection project, spending many hours in the NMNH Museum Support Center osteology collections.
+As an undergrad, Jane was a major contributer to the 3D comparative osteology collection project, spending many hours in the NMNH Museum Support Center osteology collections.